lassehauballe/EverythingCanBeAShell/README.md

-# Everything Is A Shell
+# Everything Is A Shell...
+An asyncrounous shell at least...

-## Or rather everyhing is an asynchronous shell...

 This repository is made to explore some uncommon ways for establishing command and control (c2) on Microsoft Windows systems.